 Cellulite Can't Be Cured—but There Is Good News

-When it comes to knowing how to get rid of cellulite, body brushing is old news.
+Body brushing is old news when it comes to knowing how to get rid of cellulite.
 We know we should be doing it every day, but it's a toughie when it's cold in the bathroom and you just have to get a move on in the morning.
 Coupled with the fact that we're aware that little works, you could say we're resigned to the orange-peel look.
 But there is good news: You can improve the appearance of it.

 Now, before we start discussing the merits of cellulite therapies, we should point out that there's nothing wrong with it.
 Nearly every woman has it, and it doesn't matter what size you are.
 After speaking to many different experts, from doctors to estheticians and skin therapists, the truth is that we have no control over whether or not we have cellulite; it is hereditary.